neutrons/RefRed/docs/index.rst

 Wellcome to RefRed documentation
 ================================

-RefRed is a desktop Application for data reduction collected at the SNS Liquids Reflectometer beamline.
+RefRed is a desktop Application for data reduction collected at the SNS Liquids Reflectometer beamline BL-4B.

 User Guide
 ----------